 Of course, his storytelling trademarks quickly became a crutch, leading to diminishing returns and a sense that Shyamalan was painting himself into a narrative corner.
 (Plus, seriously, man: Stop acting in your movies.)
 Not only isn’t he the next Spielberg, it’s fair to say he’s probably doomed to be remembered as a filmmaker who peaked with his early hits The Sixth Sense, Unbreakable, and Signs.
-It’s a legacy that he’s struggled with in recent years — sometimes fascinatingly — but with 2017’s Split and this week’s Glass looking to be a huge smash, some of his old commercial mojo may be back.
+It’s a legacy that he’s struggled with in recent years — sometimes fascinatingly — but with 2017’s Split and 2019’s Glass, some of his old commercial mojo may be back.
 So where does his latest rank among his all-time best?
 We promise our list doesn’t end with a surprise twist.

 13. The Happening (2008)